JohnJA0970/JohnJA0970/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Linkedin](www.linkedin.com/in/john-abraham0970)
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: ...
-“I've always been fascinated with Data"
+- ⚡ Fun fact: ... “ I've always been fascinated with Data "